alemart/surgescript/docs/engine/event.md

 `call()`

 Triggers the event.
 All event types implement this function.
-It takes no arguments.
+It takes no arguments and it returns no value other than `null`.